-We will be hosting the 51st annual meeting of the British Association of Applied Linguistics from 6-8 September 2018 in the School of Languages and Linguistics at York St John University.
+The 51st annual meeting of the British Association of Applied Linguistics from 6-8 September 2018 will be hosted in the School of Languages and Linguistics at York St John University.
 For more information, please check the details on http://www.cvent.com/events/baal-2018-annual-meeting/event-summary-78e684777ce54042b0e7fd5e79f5dc7b.aspx

 18th November 2017